 Limited facilities for the handicap are available.
-Hotels offer ground-floor rooms and doors wide enough to
+Hotels offer ground-floor rooms and doors wide enough to fit wheelchairs.
+In most cases, wheelchairs and/or canes are available if checked in advance with your hotel.

 IT'S ONLY A HOP TO THE PARADISE OF ARUBA